Janxelod/Summer-Fall-Challenge/README.md

 ```

 If yarn build is executed, copy again the folders audio and texture in the root of the dist folder.

+## Soon:
+The Github.io link to see the demo in realtime.